emranaloul/bearer-auth/README.md

 # bearer-auth

 ## About
-A REST Express API, has various endpoints that using to sigup or sign in by username and password
+A bearer Auth has been provided and the user can sign in using the token generating by JWT
 <hr>

 ## Author